 Each of the four sections controls different parts of the body.
 An injury to the spinal cord affects the parts of the body that nerves in and below the affected area control.

 Following a spinal cord injury, a person may experience pain.
-An older study reports that about one-third of people who have a spinal cord injury experience severe pain.
-People may also experience fatigue.
+An older study reports that about

 Other symptoms that people with a spinal cord injury may report include: